-Best Universal Studios Counter Service Restaurants
+Best Universal Studios Florida Counter-Service Restaurants

-Best Themed Eating Experience: Mel’s Drive-In
+Best Theming: Mel’s Drive-In

-Best for Family: Louie’s Italian Restaurant
+Best for Families: Louie’s Italian Restaurant

 Feeding a family in a theme park can get expensive fast!
-Luckily, at Universal Studios, there’s our Best for Family choice, Louie’s Italian Restaurant.
+Luckily, at Universal Studios, there’s our Best for Families choice, Louie’s Italian Restaurant.
 With a 1920s vibe, this Italian eatery has lots of table space and a variety of hearty dishes that will satisfy the whole family.
 This restaurant offers whole pizzas for around $35 to $38, which usually ends up being much cheaper than buying individual meals for everyone.
 But if each person wants something different, there are also filling pastas, sub sandwiches, salads and pizza by the slice.
 Louie’s is located in the New York area of the park, near The Mummy and Starbucks.

 Best Variety: The Simpsons Fast Food Boulevard

 For the families who can’t decide on tacos, pizza or burgers, there’s our Best Variety pick, the Simpson’s Area Food Court.
 The cafeteria-style setup includes a string of eateries: Lisa’s Teahouse of Horror, the Frying Dutchman, Cletus’ Chicken Shack, Krusty Burger, Luigi’s Pizza and Flaming Moe’s.
-Bumblebee Man’s Taco truck is also outside nearby, making this area a jackpot for friends and family who all want something different from a Universal Studios counter service restaurant.
+Bumblebee Man’s Taco truck is also outside nearby, making this area a jackpot for friends and family who all want something different from a Universal Studios counter-service restaurant.

 Everyone gets in one line to avoid congestion, but the line moves quickly.
 Once it’s your turn, you simply choose what you want, take it to the register and you’re ready to eat!
-There is a lot of seating here so finding a table shouldn’t be an issue, and then you can be back on your way.
+There is a lot of seating here, so finding a table shouldn’t be an issue, and then you can be back on your way.
 (We'd just advise against immediately getting on The Simpsons Ride, as you don’t want to experience possible motion sickness on a full stomach.)